MichaelPesce/idaes-electron-build/docs/windows-code-signing-google-cloud-kms.md

 The signing steps:

+1. Check the signing configuration.
+2. Run an early Google Cloud authentication preflight.
+3. Confirm the configured service account can read the KMS key version's public key.
-1. Decode the public certificate files into `RUNNER_TEMP`.
+4. Decode the public certificate files into `RUNNER_TEMP`.
-2. Download and install the configured Google Cloud KMS CNG Provider release.
+5. Download and install the configured Google Cloud KMS CNG Provider release.
 The workflow supports both older direct `.msi` assets and the current `windows-amd64.zip` assets that contain `kmscng.msi`.
-3. Write `C:\Windows\KMSCNG\config.yaml` with the pinned KMS key version.
+6. Write `C:\Windows\KMSCNG\config.yaml` with the pinned KMS key version.
-4. Install the intermediate certificates into the current user's `CA` certificate store.
+7. Install the intermediate certificates into the current user's `CA` certificate store.
+8. Build the installer.
-5. Authenticate to Google Cloud with `google-github-actions/auth`.
+9. Re-authenticate to Google Cloud with `google-github-actions/auth`.
-6. Run `signtool sign` with `/csp "Google Cloud KMS Provider"` and `/kc <full key version>`.
+10. Run `signtool sign` with `/csp "Google Cloud KMS Provider"` and `/kc <full key version>`.
-7. Run `signtool verify` before uploading the artifact.
+11. Run `signtool verify` before uploading the artifact.

 Because `google-github-actions/auth` creates temporary `gha-creds-*.json` files in the workspace, `.gitignore` must include: